jfq3/RDP---Tutorials/xander_choosing_parameters.md

 * `MIN_BITS` is the minimum assembled contigs bit score.
 The recommended value is 50.
 This value can be increased if low quality sequences are assembled.

 * `MIN_LENGTH` is the minimum length for assembled protein contigs.
 The recommended value is 150, which would result in a minimum assembled bp length of 450 and a minimum aa length of 150.
+You may need to reduce this for very small proteins.

 ---